ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[D37]**
 The Execution Framework of a VSM SHOULD have a mathematical proof of correctness and security.

-[[D37]](#d37) Testability: There is a peer-reviewed academic paper that proofs the mathematical correctness and security of the utilized VSM given certain security assumptions such as the hardness of the Diffie-Hellman Discrete Logarithm and framework such as the universal composability framework.
+[[D37]](#d37) Testability: There is a peer-reviewed academic paper that proves the mathematical correctness and security of the utilized VSM given certain security assumptions such as the hardness of the Diffie-Hellman Discrete Logarithm and framework such as the universal composability framework.

 #### **[D38]**
 The Execution Framework of a VSM SHOULD be Verifiably Secure.